 Innovative UC Davis interprofessional education gives the health care workforce of tomorrow the skills and values needed to lead change and improve health for all.
 Selected highlights:

-Ranked among America’s top medical schools by U.S. News & World Report, including the top 10 for primary care
+Ranked among America’s top medical schools by U.S. News & World Report, including the top 10 for diversity and family med

 School of Medicine alumna

 Nadine Burke Harris (M.D., ’01), has been named California’s first-ever surgeon general

 - The Betty Irene Moore School of Nursing launched a new nurse practitioner residency program with placements in community and UC Davis Health clinics in underserved areas throughout Northern California.

 - Multiple residency and clerkship sites address primary care shortages in rural communities, including expanded opportunities through the new American Medical Association-supported COMPADRE program.